zxzhuys/zxzhuys.github.io/_pages/about.md

 During my undergraduate studies, I was also fortunate to gain some research experience in **control of electrical machines**, **power electronics**, and **power system analysis**.

 ## Hobbies
-Beyond my academic pursuits, I enjoy playing tennis, photography, and jogging.
+Beyond my academic pursuits, I enjoy playing tennis, violin, and jogging.
 I also have a keen interest in Tokusatsu films, Anime, and History.

 If you share any of these passions, I’d be delighted to connect and exchange thoughts!